 - Advisory Council – An elected body that works closely with the DPLA staff to advise on member initiatives, new opportunities, and strategic directions DPLA should consider to better serve its network.
 The Advisory Council will be responsible for approving working groups.

-- DPLA Board of Directors – Two member representative seats will be made available as term positions on the DPLA Board.
+- DPLA Board of Directors – Network representation on the DPLA Board.

 - Working Groups and Task Forces – Working Groups and Task Forces will be established to assist in implementation of DPLA/network initiatives; surface network-wide issues/priorities; provide input to DPLA at key decision points; and/or facilitate information sharing across the network.